Archive for 'Exhibits'

 For those of you in and near the Atlanta area, if you have not yet had a chance to see “Industrial Scars, the Photography of J Henry Fair,” the exhibit will continue to be on display at the Jimmy Carter Presidential Library & Museum until December 11th.
 We are very excited to be able to […]

-Admiral Hyman Rickover American Archives Month Amy Carter ARC Atlanta book events Christmas civil rights cookbooks Coretta Scott King Daylight Saving Time declassification Easter energy environment exhibits fellowships first ladies Georgia Archives Month grounds holidays inaugurations intelligence internships Iran Hostage Crisis Jimmy Carter kids Martin Luther King Jr. Max Cleland mental health Nobel Peace Prize outreach pets recipes Richard Nixon Rosalynn Carter school tour programs shutdown special visitors speeches staff student opportunities Thanksgiving UK wildlife
+Admiral Hyman Rickover American Archives Month Amy Carter ARC Atlanta book events Camp David Accords Christmas civil rights cookbooks Coretta Scott King Daylight Saving Time declassification energy environment exhibits fellowships first ladies Georgia Archives Month grounds holidays inaugurations intelligence internships Iran Hostage Crisis Jimmy Carter kids Martin Luther King Jr. Max Cleland mental health Nobel Peace Prize outreach pets recipes Richard Nixon Rosalynn Carter school tour programs shutdown special visitors speeches staff student opportunities Thanksgiving UK wildlife